fiskurgit/Skiss/README.md

     android:layout_height="match_parent" />
 ```

-Create a class that extends `Skiss` (see example below), pass in the view and start from your Activity/Fragment:
+Create a subclass of `Skiss` (see example below), pass in the view and start from your Activity/Fragment:

 ```kotlin
 DemoSkiss(skiss_view).start()